 - Heat extra virgin olive oil in a 12" cast iron skillet over medium-high heat.
 Once hot, add chicken thighs then sear until golden brown on one side, 1-2 minutes, searing in batches if needed to avoid overcrowding the skillet.
 Flip then sear until golden brown on the other side, and then transfer back to the plate - chicken does not need to be cooked through at this point.

-- Remove skillet from heat then carefully add the bourbon - most of it should evaporate very quickly (use caution if you have a gas range as the alcohol could flame briefly.)
+- Remove skillet from heat then carefully add the bourbon - it will boil immediately from the heat of the skillet.
 Return skillet to the heat then add the maple syrup mixture.
 Turn heat up to bring the liquid to a simmer then turn heat down to medium and nestle the chicken back into the skillet.
 Loosely cover the skillet with a piece of foil then simmer until the sauce has reduced and the chicken is cooked through, 10 minutes, flipping the thighs in the sauce once or twice.

 - Plate chicken then scoop sauce over the top and serve.